zaphosting/docs/docs/webspace-wordpress-migration.md

 ## Prerequisites

-Before continuining with the guide, ensure that you have the following prepared:
+Before continuing with the guide, ensure that you have the following prepared:
 - A domain, with admin access to manage DNS Settings.
 - Admin access to your old WordPress instance.
 - Own a [Webspace](https://zap-hosting.com/en/shop/product/webspace/) product with us.

 ## Step 1: Preparing Webspace

 Begin by visiting our [Webspace](https://zap-hosting.com/en/shop/product/webspace/) product page and purchasing the appropriate webspace hosting plan that suits your website requirements.

-Once the product is setup, you will have to install WordPress onto it.
-Please read our dedicated [Webspace Install Wordpress guide](webspace-wordpress.md) for detailed instructions on doing this.
+Once the product is set up, you will have to install WordPress onto it.
+Please read our dedicated [Webspace Install WordPress guide](webspace-wordpress.md) for detailed instructions on doing this.

 With WordPress installed on the Webspace, you will have to link your Domain to it.
 Once again, please read our dedicated [Webspace Domain guide](webspace-adddomain.md) for detailed instructions on doing this.